German Shepherd

 What to Expect

 Whether you are researching the German Shepherd for the first time or deepening your knowledge as a current owner, the breed's herding lineage is the foundation for understanding their needs.
-High-energy breeds need physical and mental outlets every day — without them, behavioral problems like destructive chewing or excessive barking are common.
+A GSD that does not get enough physical work and mental challenge will pace, bark, dig, and sometimes develop anxiety-driven behaviors like tail chasing or shadow fixation.

 Preparing Your Home